 When it comes to Mike Rowan’s professional journey, impressive is an understatement for this jack of all trades.
 After mastering several areas of business for others, Mike decided to go out on his own with his robust skill-set and experience.
 Not once, not twice, but three times.

-And even though it hasn’t always been easy, he assured us that it’s all been worth it — as long as you’re willing to put in the effort.
+Even though it hasn’t always been easy, he assured us that it’s all been worth it — as long as you’re willing to put in the effort.
 “If you believe in your concept, believe in your team and believe in what you’re doing, really the only thing holding you back is the ability to work hard,” he explained.
 “And that’s something that you have direct control over.”

 What sets KPItarget apart from other marketing agencies?

-Responsiveness, customer service focus and excellent communication means you’ll never have to worry about being unable to reach us — we’re never out of pocket.
+Responsiveness, customer service focus and excellent communication means you’ll never have to worry about being unable to reach us.
+We’re never out of pocket.
 I think when you combine our data- and metrics-driven approach with exemplary customer service, there are very few firms out there that deliver that combination.

 What are some of the biggest rewards of owning your own business?